lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-i2c-adc.rst

     debian@BeagleBone:~$ ls /sys/bus/iio/devices/ | grep iio
     iio:device0

-To show all the ``beagley-ai-adc-ads1115-inputs`` you can create a script called ``adcreader.sh ``,
+To show all the :ref:`beagley-ai-adc-ads1115-inputs` you can create a script called ``adcreader.sh``.

-Create the file,
+- Create the file,

 .. code:: shell

     nano adcreader.sh

-Copy and paste the content below,
+- Copy and paste the content below,

 .. code:: bash